jthistle/personality-web/setup/README.md

 In config.js, set the IP to the one server.js is running on - this should be the domain name/address of the device that this everything is running on.

+Set the absolute path of the personality installation and move the serverdaemon to /etc/init.d.

 ## Running

 ### Backend